meg768/react-bs/README.md

 familiar with Bootstrap will feel confortable using this module and those who may not be familiar with it may find it simpler than using Bootstrap's raw class names.

-Documentation is sparse but there are alot of examples...
+Documentation is sparse but there are alot of examples.

 This module is still not ready for public use and may change in the future.
 If planning something commercially, please look into https://www.npmjs.com/package/reactstrap